Explain Blockchain Technology Simply: Your Ultimate Guide

 Key Takeaways

-• ✓ Blockchain is a decentralized, distributed ledger.
+• ✓ Blockchain is a decentralized, distributed digital ledger.

-• ✓ Transactions are grouped into 'blocks' and cryptographically linked.
+• ✓ Transactions are grouped into 'blocks' and linked chronologically.

 How It Works